AhmedElgarnousy/Essential_ES_Diploma/Notes/C.md

 ![bit_field](imgs/bit_field.JPG)

-- total size of this object `1 byte` not (3 bytes or 7 bits)
+- total size of this object `1 byte` NOT (3 bytes or 7 bits)
-- if x is u16 instead of u8
-- the size of object will be 2 bytes
+- if x is u16 instead of u8, the size of object will be 2 bytes

-- bit fields has important usecase
+- bit fields has union usecase has an important usecase (I/O Memory)
--

 ###### size of struct